The "easiest" way to change

 Why is it constant?

 Because ignoring is almost constantly needed for me to survive.
-Therefore, my high pain of failing to ignore surges throughout my days and nights.
+And because ignoring so often fails on one try, my high pain of failing to ignore surges throughout my days and nights.

 Ignore what?